How to Fix iMessage (iCloud & AppStore)

 Once installed run it and make sure your on the 'Status' tab, the top part of the Status screen will identify all your network interfaces and display their BCD names, as explained above, the BCD names should start at 'en0', additionally the 'Builtin' check box next to each interface must be checked for iMessage to work on each of the detected network interfaces.

-I'm still not entirely sure what the deal is with BSD names and iMessage, the only conclusion i can draw at the moment is that BSD names should start with 'en0' and be numbered sequentially for the number of NIC's in your system and each NIC should be identified as 'Builtin'.
+I'm still not entirely sure what the deal is with BSD names and iMessage, the only conclusion i can draw at the moment is that BSD names should start with 'en0' and be numbered sequentially for the number of NIC's in your system and each NIC should be identified as 'Built-in'.
+Additional NIC's such as USB devices should have BCD names that follow the on-board or PCI devices.

 There is a bit more information on the issue with BSD names and a possible way to avoid the problem in the future here.